HomeUpdated to 2025 tax year

 Penalties for late filing of a tax return:

-If a person is required to file a tax return, it is due by April 30.
+Tax returns due by April 30.
 If April 30 falls on a Saturday, Sunday, or public holiday, the return is due on the next business day.

 If the CRA specifically requires a return to be filed and a penalty was applied for any of the previous three tax years, the penalty increases to 10% of the tax owing, plus 2% for each full month the return is late, up to 20 months (maximum 50%).